-The February 24 public open house will be the first public announcement of the project.
+A February 24, 2020 public open house was the first public announcement of the project.
 We envision this as a three-year process, allowing plenty of time for community involvement.

 When will MPA know if MPA's Clemyjontri Project is definite?